nakker/ecfr-navigator/documentation/ARCHITECTURE-OVERVIEW.md

 ## Overview

-The eCFR Analyzer uses a microservices architecture with four Docker containers working together to download, parse, analyze, and present federal regulations data.
+The eCFR Navigator uses a microservices architecture with four Docker containers working together to download, parse, analyze, and present federal regulations data.

 ## Core Services